Prime Minister Benjamin Netanyahu speaks at the AIPAC policy conference in Washington, DC, U.S., March 6, 2018.

-Netanyahu is traveling to Washington flush with Trump’s declaration that the time has come to recognize Israel’s sovereignty over the Golan Heights.
+On Thursday, Trump announced in a historic step that the time has come for the US to recognize Israel's sovereignty on the Golan Heights.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>